-The Murmurations Plugin is a new way to manage directories and maps.
+The Murmurations protocol is a new way to manage directories and maps.

 OPEN source and FREE TO USE

 People often want to map the organisations in their sectors.
 But maps and directories which rely on people adding data to centralised databases are always out of date – because organisations move, change their web address or other details, and forget to update the directory.

 The problems with centralised maps and directories include:

 • Large amounts of manual effort required to identify and enter the information

 • Difficulties sharing data between similar or overlapping maps and directories

 • Organisations are required to update data on multiple platforms